liberland/laws/drafting/drafts/police-law.md

 #### Section 2: Duties of Agents assigned to Watch Posts
 1) The primary responsibilities of Agents assigned to a specific Watch Post shall encompass regular visits to all residences, offices, shops, public places and business establishments within their assigned District.
 During these visits, Agents shall assess the general condition and situation of residents, employees and other denizens and provide advice on crime prevention measures.
 2) In addition to their primary duties, Agents of a Watch Post shall offer community services, including but not limited to providing directions to individuals and serving as a repository for lost-and-found items.

+### Article 8: District Watch
+1) In accordance with the Security Plan, a Watch District shall be established, consisting of three or four Watch Posts, or more in exceptional circumstances.
+2) The primary responsibilities of the Watch District shall include coordinating the operations of the Watch Posts within the District, providing guidance and support, and addressing issues that are more effectively resolved at a higher level.
+3) A Watch District shall be led by a Captain, who shall be a Watchman or Watchwoman, and shall also serve as the head of a Watch Post within the District.

 ### Article 8: Cantonal Watch